Share Your Report!

 Mary tends to be people-oriented and relationship-oriented, and focuses on the feelings of others.
 Mary is able to sense how others are feeling.
 Mary enjoys providing a fun, positive, peaceful environment where people consistently get along.

-Mary's Keys to Excellence What you will learn
+Mary's Keys to Excellence

 The following section describes Mary's keys to maintain balance and excellence in life based on the dynamics of the I/S personality blend.
 These keys are important in adapting to the needs and perspective of others.
 Practicing these insights will cultivate teamwork, productivity, harmony and understanding with others.